anthonywong/chinese-ims-doc/index.rst

 ===============================

 .. note::
-    This document was written by people in Hong Kong.
-If we made any mistake for the other regions using Chinese input methods, please let us know.
+    This document was written and reviewed primarily by people in Hong Kong.
+    If we made any mistake for the other regions using Chinese input methods, please :ref:`let us know <authors>`.

 The most used Chinese input methods are the following: